ArcturusNavigation/all_seaing_vehicle/README.md

 ## About

-all_seaing_vehicle is the ROS2 ASV codebase for MIT Arcturus.
+all_seaing_vehicle is the ROS 2 Autonomous Surface Vehicle (ASV) autonomy stack developed by the MIT Arcturus Autonomous Robotics Competition Team.

 ## Documentation